nsbruce/rfind-web-providers/README.md

 provider.run()
 ```

+### S3

+The S3 data provider is not nearly as well abstracted as the USRP or simulation ones.
+It is currently setup to provide integrations from the DRAO RFInd S3 bucket.
+To run with default values (which are drawn from the generated .env.local file), use `poetry run s3`.
+If you want to see the implementation check out [s3.py](./rfind_web/providers/s3.py).

 ## Contributing

 This package is mypy and flake8 compliant.
 Before issuing a PR, please lint with `poetry run poe lint`.